mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

 - entities that are connected appear close to each other,
 - nodes are nicely spread out.

 A classic technique to solve this problem is called spring embedders.
-If you want a great and fairly accessible overview of the topic, I recommend reading ["Spring Embedders and Force Directed Graph Drawing Algorithms, by Stephen G. Kobourov"][2].
+If you want a great and fairly accessible overview of the topic, I recommend reading ["Spring Embedders and Force Directed Graph Drawing Algorithms", by Stephen G. Kobourov][2].
 In a nutshell, the idea is to add physical forces such as springs between connected nodes, to represent the tensions that exist in the network, and let them play out until the system reaches some equilibrium.

 The chart below, taken from the [same article mentioned above][2], illustrates the idea.
 We place the nodes randomly on the chart, and add springs between the nodes that are connected.
 Springs will pull together nodes that are too far apart, and push away nodes that are too close to each other.
 If we let the springs progressively adjust, we should end up with a balanced layout like this one:

 ![Spring Embedders]({{ site.url }}/assets/2021-04-05-generic-spring-embedder.png)

-The algorithm I ended up implementing and using is the second one in the article, the Fruchterman-Reingold algorithm, with a slight modification (more on this later).
+The algorithm I ended up using is the second one in the article, the Fruchterman-Reingold algorithm, with a slight modification (more on this later).
 In this version, instead of springs, the 2 forces at play in the graph are:

-- a repulsion force, which pushes every pair of nodes away from each other, and gets stronger as nodes get closer to each other,
+- a repulsion force, which pushes every pair of nodes away from each other, and gets weaker as nodes get further apart from each other,
 - an attraction force between connected nodes, similar to an elastic band, pulling them towards each other.

 I implemented the SPRING algorithm as well (the first one presented in the article), but I got better results with Fruchterman-Reingold, which I will focus on here.
 You can find the full implementation in the [Calder repository][3].

 ## Implementation: Forces

-At the heart of the algorithm, we have nodes that are in a certain position, and forces that apply to them, pushing or pulling them into a direction.
+At the heart of the algorithm, we have nodes that are located in a certain position, and forces that apply to them, pushing or pulling them into a direction.
 Let's start by modelling that.

 We can represent a position by coordinates X and Y, like this: